log0div0/testo/docs/reference/Machines.md

 After this step the folder becomes available for data transferring between the Host and the VM.

 > A shared folder is unmounted automatically before the snapshot creation (at the end of a test), and then mounted back automatically.
-The goal of that is to bypass a nasty bug in QEMU related to creating a snapshot of a virtual machine with a shared folder mounted.
+The goal of that is to bypass a nasty bug in QEMU which occurs when a snapshot of a virtual machine with a shared folder mounted is created.

 > You should make the shared folder available for read/write for the `qemu` process on the Host side.
 One way to achieve that is to add the line `user = "your_user"` at the end of the `/etc/libvirt/qemu.conf`, where `your_user` is the user owning the shared folder (on the Host).
 Don't forget to reboot the Host after that.